Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

 To do so, we use F-CRH as the treatment group, which includes 3,387 tweets posted from 2,153 unique authors.
 First, we collect 374,601 new tweets posted by the same authors in the F-CRH group during the three time periods, namely, $\mathit{Pre1}$, $\mathit{VisUS}$, and $\mathit{VisWorld}$ (from 01-07-2022 to 06-04-2023).
 The new tweets without notes represent the group OCN (Out of Community Notes) and undergo the same preprocessing steps as described in Section \ref{sec:variable_extraction}.
-Second, during $\mathit{Pre1}$, 210 authors are included in the F-CRH group, we use tweets posted by these authors in F-CRH and OCN groups to analyze the first intervention between $\mathit{Pre1}$ and $\mathit{VisUS}$.
+Second, during $\mathit{Pre1}$, 210 authors are included in the F-CRH group.
+We use tweets posted by these authors in F-CRH and OCN groups to analyze the first intervention between $\mathit{Pre1}$ and $\mathit{VisUS}$.
 Specifically, there are 313 tweets in F-CRH and 11,427 tweets in OCN.
 Given the substantial disparity in tweet counts between OCN and F-CRH groups, we conduct one-to-one matching with a narrower caliper of 0.0001 to ensure precise matches.
-As a result, 269 out of 313 tweets (85.9\%) in the F-CRH group have the corresponding matches in the OCN group.
+As a result, 269 out of 313 tweets (85.9\%) in the F-CRH group have corresponding matches in the OCN group.
 Third, during $\mathit{VisUS}$, 515 authors are included in the F-CRH group.
 Tweets from these authors in F-CRH and OCN groups are used to analyze the second intervention between $\mathit{VisUS}$ and $\mathit{VisWorld}$.
 We perform one-to-one matching again for 976 tweets in the F-CRH group, and find 937 corresponding matches (96\%) from 83,505 tweets in the OCN group.
-Using matched tweets in both groups, we find that the coefficients of $\mathit{FCRH \times Vis}$ in Table \ref{tab:mis_out_did} are not significant across all the columns.
-This suggests that the implementation of the Community Notes feature on Twitter does not have a statistically significant impact on the aggregated retweet count and like count in misleading tweets, thereby supporting the main claim of this paper.
+Using matched tweets in both groups, we find that the coefficients of $\mathit{FCRH \times Vis}$ in Table \ref{tab:mis_out_did} are not significant across all columns.
+The extra reduction in engagement within the F-CRH group is no longer significant compared to the baseline before the interventions and relative to the OCN group.
+This further fails to support that the implementation of the Community Notes feature on X/Twitter had a statistically significant impact on the aggregated retweet count and like count in misleading tweets, thereby supporting the main claim of this paper.
 Moreover, in Table \ref{tab:mis_out_did}, the coefficients of $\mathit{Vis}$ and Month-Year fixed effects are not statistically significant, even in Columns (2) and (4).
-This indicates that the engagement of content on Twitter shows no significant variation for the same authors across different time intervals.
+This indicates that the engagement of content on X/Twitter shows no significant variation for the same authors across different time intervals.
 It also implies that the decreases in retweet volume and likes are attributed to the inclusion of fact-checked tweets from authors who were newly included in each time period.
 Additionally, the results remain robust even under the shock of Musk's takeover.